digiresume-inc/digiresume/README.md

-## 🚧 Linkfolio – Work in Progress 🚧
+## 🚧 Digiresume – Work in Progress 🚧

 This project is currently under active development and is not yet ready for production use.